 When immigrant companies grow, the entire economy grows.
 Businesses like these employ nearly 8 million people, add to the tax base, and contribute significantly to America’s workers and talent pool.
 They are a driving force behind the nation’s economic growth.
 American business owners are vital to America’s success.

 In general, immigrant-owned firms contribute significantly to the growth of the American economy.
 In fact, they account for one out of every ten employees in the United States of America.

 These businesses deserve our support because it is undeniable that immigrants are valuable to the United States economy, and because we must demonstrate to them that we, as Americans, recognize and appreciate their contributions to our country.

 The more assistance these businesses receive from individuals like you and me, the more probable it is that we will be able to drive economic growth in the future.

 Immigrants who enter the country legally go on to start businesses at a higher rate than their U.S.-born counterparts.

-These numbers were published in the Journal on Migration and Human Security, and it looks like new arrivals are clearly just as eager to get out there and start their own ventures as the native-born population.
+These statistics were published in the Journal of Migration and Human Security, and it appears that newcomers are just as ready to get out there and start their own businesses as the native-born people.